l7mp/learning-go/99-labs/04-immutability/README.md

    }
    ```

-   A small trick: the `kvstore` struct embeds the key-value store client: `type kvstore struct { client.Client }`.
-Recall, composition in Go is extremely powerful, since from this point all the methods defined on the embedded client are also callable on the `kvstore` that embeds is, that is, instead of calling the tedious `kvstore.client.Get(...)` we can shortcut to `kvstore.Get(...)` and things will just magically work.
+   A small trick: the `kvstore` struct embeds the key-value store client.
+Recall, composition in Go is extremely powerful, since from this point all the methods defined on the embedded client are also callable on the `kvstore` that embeds is, that is, we can shortcut `kvstore.client.Get(...)` to `kvstore.Get(...)` and things will just magically work (except when not, see later).

 6. Next we write a simple helper called `setBalance`, which will simplify the process of writing a new balance into the key-value store.